About the course

 About the accredited body

 The University of Warwick is an 'Outstanding' provider of teacher training (Ofsted) with over 50 years of experience.
 They are part of the Russell Group, whose members represent outstanding teaching and learning.
 The Centre for Teacher Education works with over 300 schools in eight different Local Education Authorities to deliver high quality training.
-You will be taught by highly experienced tutors, class teachers and school mentors who have national reputations for the quality of their teaching.
-98% of their trainees complete their courses with 95% being awarded good or outstanding.
-Their employment rate into teaching is 95%.

 Training with disabilities and other needs